Meet the Team Behind Youngbarnacles

-Anna’s career in the marine industry started in the late 1990s when she assisted Shayne in the build of Out of the Blue, a Kevin Dibley designed 8m sports boat.
+Anna’s career in the marine industry started in the late 1990s when she assisted Shayne with the build of Out of the Blue, a Kevin Dibley designed 8m sports boat.
 After deciding that the marine industry was way more fun than her corporate office job, she joined the team at Southern Rigging (now RigPro) in New Zealand, then moved into a career in sailmaking with NorthSails NZ.
 Anna often works alongside Shayne on various projects ranging from boat building and rigging to yacht service and sailmaking.
-She has been involved in a Volvo Ocean Campaign and most recently, she has been working at a small loft repurposing retired carbon 3DI sails into new sails.
-Anna loves her sailing and has competed at many local and international events including the 12ft skiffs, and Antigua Race Week on both a Volvo 60 and Atlantic 72.
+She has been involved in a Volvo Ocean Campaign, and more recently working as a sailmaker for local racing teams.
+Anna loves her sailing and has competed at many local and international events, sailing in a wide range of sailing yachts ranging from the 12ft skiffs to racing larger vessels such as the Volvo 60 and Atlantic 72 in events such as Auckland’s Coastal Classic events and Antigua Sailing Week.

 Since her purchase in 2018, Shayne and Anna have made major structural modifications to the front beam, added a carbon fibre longeron along with the installation of a carbon fiber spreader-less rotating rig.
 You can check out Paikea’s modifications here on our website and on our YouTube channel.